HelpBot Assistant

 Getting Started with WPF Blazor Application

-This section explains how to create and run a first WPF Blazor app (.NET WPF Blazor) that uses Syncfusion® Blazor components.
+This section describes how to create and run a WPF Blazor application (.NET WPF Blazor) that integrates Syncfusion® Blazor components.

 To get started quickly with a WPF Blazor app, watch the following video.